 We are currently looking for highly motivated interns to fill our internship positions.
 Internships can be anywhere from 12-40 hours a week with a flexible schedule.
 Working remotely is a possible for the right candidates.
 Internships start unpaid.

-If you are interested in any of these positions please contact us with your relevent experiance and why you would be a good fit for the position.
+If you are interested please contact us with your relevent experiance and why you would be a good fit for the position.

 It all started in late 2000, when Alex Austin decided to take the advanced physics engine that he developed for a vehicle combat game, and throw it into a little puzzle game called Bridge Builder*.
 After he and his friends played with it quite a bit, they decided that this game was too much fun to keep to themselves, and he released the 15 level demo to the masses.
 The server that was hosting the game soon became inundated with downloads and Bridge Builder* had to be taken off the T1 because of its large bandwidth demands.
 This was Alex Austin's first indicator that the game might be something more than just a few people would enjoy.
 What followed are numerous dedicated fan sites, an appearance in a German television show, and various mentions in magazines including PC Gamer and Der Spiegel.